HABS-BRAIN/ai-driller/articles/filtering.md

 The goal of ICA is to find a matrix $W$ such that
 $\mathbf{s} = W\mathbf{x}$, with $\mathbf{x}=A\mathbf{s}$, hence $W = A^{-1}$.

-Finding $W$ thereby recovers the matrix of independent sources $\mathbf{s}$.
+Finding $W$ would thus allow us to recover the matrix of independent sources
-In our example, the different sources are the voices of our guests.
-Nevertheless, recovery is subject to certain ambiguities.
+s.
+In our example the different sources are the voices of our guests.
+However, there is a degree to which we can recover the signals.

 # 3.3 Ambiguities of ICA